Skip to content

 Bayview customers are still Bayview customers.

 Some things have not changed.
 Most of our customers still live within a mile of the shop.
 Many of them are second-generation.
-People I worked on cars for in 1998 are now bringing in their kids' cars.
+People whose cars I worked on years ago are now bringing in their kids' cars.
 That continuity is the part of the business I am most proud of.
+If you live in the neighborhood, this is your shop for Bayview auto repair.

 The neighborhood has changed around us.